What Are The Causes of Kidney Stones?

 - The pain they cause are extreme and unbearable

 Types of surgery

 A lot of stones don’t produce any complications, or their complications are not serious.

 - Percutaneous nephrolithotomy: used with very large stones that are close to the kidney, or in it.
 If this happens, the stone is removed by a probe called a endoscope, which enters the kidney through a small surgical incision.

 - Ureteroscopy: could be administered if stones are in the lower urinary tracts.

 - Extracorporeal lithotripsy: which uses shock waves to eliminate stones that are smaller than half an inch.
 They must be in the ureter or near the kidney in order to use this method.
 By using shock waves or sound waves, the stones are broken up, which can then be eliminated by the urine.

 - Additionally, open surgery or nephrolithotomy could be necessary in come cases.
 However, this is only carried out if other methods cannot be used.

 If you keep in mind this specific advice, like a simple change in diet, you could prevent kidney stones.
 Also, if you already suffer from them, you must take precautions to avoid future complications or recurrences.

-- You must always keep in mind what type of stone is present, in order to take the indicated medications.
+- You must always keep in mind what type of stone is present, in order to take the prescribed medications.
 There are some that, when taken, have the ability to diminish certain compounds produced by kidney stones in the urine, or to reduce the likelihood that they form in the urine.